 Your Local Living Moment: Maori Village Overnight Visit, Rotorua

-Your Discover Moment: Queenstown.
-Cycling through Karangahake Gorge.
-Traditional hangi dinner and marae greeting.
+Your Discover Moment: Franz Josef.
+Cycle through Karangahake Gorge.
+Traditional hangi dinner.
 Tongariro Alpine Crossing hiking excursion (weather dependent).
-Jet boating and kayaking along Whanganui River.
-Water taxi to Abel Tasman NP.
-Sea kayaking in Abel Tasman NP.
-Routeburn Track hiking excursion.
-Fiordland NP visit.
-Milford Sound cruise.
-Cycling the Otago Rail Trail.
+Jet boat and kayaking along Whanganui River.
+Free time in Rotorua and Waitomo.
+Abel Tasman National Park hike.
+Sea kayaking in Abel Tasman National Park.
+Punakaiki pancake rocks visit.
+Seal colony stop.
+Okarito Lagoon walk.
+Full-day Routeburn Track hiking excursion.
+Fiordland National Park visit.
+Cruise through Milford Sound.
+Mt Cook cycling excursion.
+Hike the Mt Cook area.
+Orientation walk in Christchurch.
+Free time in Franz Josef and Queenstown.
+Internal flight.
 All transport between destinations and to/from included activities.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.